GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     }

-### Root Url
+### Root URL

-You want to display the books persisted when the Grails app starts (_BootStrap.groovy_.) in the home page of the application.
+You want to display the books persisted when the Grails app starts (`BootStrap.groovy`) in the home page of the application.

-Map the home page to be resolved by _BookController_ by modifying _UrlMappings.groovy_
+Map the home page to be resolved by `BookController` by modifying `UrlMappings.groovy`

 Replace: